pedroafonso18/chaos_tool/README.md

 - **CPU Hogger:** Simulate high CPU usage by allocating multiple cores for a specified duration.
 - **RAM Hogger:** Simulate high memory usage by allocating a specified amount of RAM for a specified duration.
 - **Database Connection Hogger:** Open and hold a large number of database connections for a specified duration to simulate max user or resource exhaustion scenarios.
+- **Database Failure Simulation:** Temporarily block access to a remote database by manipulating firewall rules over SSH.

 ## Planned Features
-- **Database Failure Simulation:** Tools to simulate database outages or failures.
-- **Max Users in Database:** Simulate scenarios where the database reaches its maximum user capacity.
 - **VM Shutdown Simulation:** Simulate virtual machine shutdown events for resilience testing.

 ---